Climate Preparedness Makes Good Business Sense

 Flooding Solutions:

-• Invest in tile or other drainage systems for problem fields
+- Invest in tile or other drainage systems for problem fields to help transport water away from crops

 The Northeast does not face the severe water shortages predicted for some other regions, but the risk of short-term summer drought is expected to increase over this century.
 Warmer temperatures and longer growing seasons will increase crop water demand, while summer rainfall will remain about the same or possibly decline.